Thomas Eugene Creech: Trial and imprisonment

-Robinson was approved by the court.
-By August 6, the venue, schedule, and new trial date had all been worked out – Oct.
+Robinson was approved by the court in a hearing held June 09, with the switch formally approved on June 14, 1975.
+By August 6, the venue, schedule, and new trial date had all been worked out – the trial would commence on Oct.
 6, 1975 in Wallace, Idaho in Shoshone County, which is in Idaho's 4th Judicial District, with Judge Durtschi still presiding.
 On August 7, Creech was transferred 400+ miles north to the jail in Wallace.

 Creech continued to cause trouble even after his arrest; on June 16, he attacked and injured his cellmate William O. Fischer during an altercation.
 Fischer had to be driven to hospital to treat his facial injuries, but no further information is available about the incident itself due to a gag order being placed on the case.
 A month later, Creech attempted to sue the Idaho Statesman for supposedly violating his right to a fair trial by publishing information on other crimes he was either convicted or suspected of, thus possibly prejudicing the public against him.

 In August, shortly after a change of venue from Cascade to Wallace (in Shoshone County) was accepted, Creech was sent to the hospital for stitches after suffering injuries caused from falling out of his bunk bed in his cell and hitting his head.
 In October, it was ruled that an alleged confession, in which Creech, who initially had claimed he was not near the murder site, says that he had shot and killed the two men after they pulled a knife on them and threatened to rape Spaulding, could be admitted as evidence in the upcoming trial.